orangeglo/VitaStickForPSP3000/README.md

 # VitaStickForPSP3000
-Passive adapter to connect a Vita 2000 joystick to the PSP 3000
+Passive adapter to connect a Vita 2000 joystick to the PSP 3000 (and probably the PSP Street/E1000)

 ![board photo](board.png)